arnaudgallou/plume/tests/testthat/_snaps/to-yaml.md

       i YAML headers must be at the top of the document. i YAML headers must start and end with three hyphens.

+---

+    Code
+      aut$to_yaml()
+    Condition
+      Error:
+      !
+Invalid ORCID identifier found: `0000`.
+      i ORCID identifiers must have 16 digits, separated by a hyphen every 4 digits. i The last character of the identifiers must be a digit or `X`.